infinum/eightshift-docs/website/docs/welcome.md

 Eightshift Development Kit contains all the tools you need to start building a modern WordPress theme, using all the latest front end and backend development tools.

 Lets brag a little about what you can expect from this setup:
-- **Custom Gutenberg blocks** - Easily use our pre-made 100% customizable existing Gutenberg blocks & components or create your own.
+- **Custom Block Editor blocks** - Easily use our pre-made 100% customizable existing Block Editor blocks & components or create your own.
 We focus on **dynamic blocks** for developers.
 - **OOP** - All code is written following the latest object-oriented programming paradigms (abstract classes, interfaces, dependency injection, namespacing).
-- **WP-CLI** - Build your application with all-ready pre-created features that you can access with a single command using terminal.
+- **WP-CLI** - Build your application with all-ready pre-made features that you can access with a single command using terminal.
 - **Webpack** - Modern assets & building process that you can customise.
 - **SASS** - Easy to learn CSS on steroids.
 - **Autoprefixing** - You don't have to worry if your code will work on older browsers.